 Frequently Asked Questions

 What does my child need to bring to school?
-A backpack and a water bottle filled with water.
+A backpack.
 The preschool provides supplies (glue, scissors, etc.) and all snacks.

 What time can I drop off my child?
 Between 8:25 and 8:30 for the morning class and between 12:25 and 12:30 for the afternoon class.
 The doors will be locked until then.